Investigations Editor Mike Brunker has worked at NBCNews.com and its predecessor, MSNBC.com, since August 1996.

-Before assuming his current duties leading the website's team devoted to original and investigative journalism in March 2006, Brunker served as West Coast news editor, overseeing production of the site’s cover and news sections.
+Before assuming his current duties leading the website's investigative team in March 2006, Brunker served as West Coast news editor, overseeing production of the site’s cover and news sections.

 Prior to that, he spent 8 1/2 years at MSNBC.com as a writer-editor specializing in Internet issues.
 He produced MSNBC's widely recognized "Internet Underground" and "Internet Roulette" sections, focusing on online crime and online gambling, respectively.
 With colleague Bob Sullivan, he was the recipient of the 2002 Sigma Delta Chi national public service award for online reporting for a series on Internet auction fraud.